RetGal/Dayon/resources/readme.txt

   Open the connection port (e.g., firewall, DSL router, NAT, etc...) and note your external IP address (e.g., http://whatismyip.com/).

-  The settings (e.g.,, number of capture per second, compression method, ...) will be sent to the assisted machine during the connection.
+  The settings (e.g., number of capture per second, compression method, ...) will be sent to the assisted machine during the connection.
 The assisted has nothing to do except entering the IP address and port number as described below.